-The performance of the fishery is evaluated against the stock performance indicators and associated limit reference points specified in the fishery's harvest strategy (refer to Appendix 1 for more detail).
+The performance of the fishery is evaluated against the stock performance indicators and associated limit reference points specified in the fishery's harvest strategy.
 The key indicators are egg production, standardised CPUE and pre-recruit abundance.
 The annual TACC is determined using a set of decision rules: